-The PV Range of heaters are all manufactured and pre set for use with Natural Gas, and all feature 1/2" or 3/4" BSP connection points.
-Prior to installation the supply characteristics (gas type and pressure) must be checked to ensure that they are in accordance with the data plate on the heater.
+ΡV Range of The heaters are all manufactured and pre set for use with Natural Gas, and all feature 1/2" or 3/4" BSP connection points.
+Prior to installation the characteristics supply (gas type and pressure) must be checked to ensure that they are in accordance with the data plate on the heater.